 1) COMPETITION AREA

-Kick jitsu matches are held on a square surface of mats measuring minimum 6 x 6 meters plus a surrounding perimeter area, preferably of a different color and in any case delineated, measuring 1 meter, for a total of 8 x 8
+Kick jitsu matches are held on a square surface of mats measuring minimum 6 x 6 meters plus a surrounding perimeter area, preferably of a different color and in any case delineated, measuring 1 meter, for a total of 8 x 8 meters.
+It is also possible to use a ring like those used for kickboxing and boxing or cage as in Shoot Boxe Ground and Pound.

 2) UNIFORM AND EQUIPMENT

-Kick jitsu combatants must wear tight-fitting t shirt, Bermuda or adherents shorts, groin guard, shin instep guards without hard parts, open-hand gloves with covered thumbs, a head guard and mouthpiece.
-Gloves should reach the middle point of knuckles and have a pad at least 4 cm thick.
+Kick jitsu combatants must wear tight-fitting t shirt, Bermuda or adherents shorts, groin guard, shin without hard parts that cover the instep guards, open-hand gloves with covered thumbs, a head guard and mouthpiece.
+Gloves should reach the middle point of knuckles and have a pad at least 3 cm thick.
+Exposed thumb is not allowed.
 For women a chest protector is mandatory.
-Adults are allowed to fight without head guard but in this case tatami must have 2 meters safety area on the periphery.
+In senior class don’t wear helmet in the ring or in the cage.
+Also on tatami, but in this case tatami must have 2 meters safety area on the periphery.
 It is forbidden to wear bracelets, necklaces, ear-rings and rings and any other thing likely to cause injury during the fight.
-The fighting safety equipment must be of approved type and will be inspected by the competition jury.

 3) DURATION OF MATCHES

 Kick jitsu matches last, two rounds of three minutes each, with an interval of one minute between rounds, for elimination and finals.
 For boys and girls of 10-12 years the duration will be 2 rounds, 1 min 30 sec each with 1 minute interval between the rounds.For 13- 15 olds 2 round 2’ each.
+Veterans: 2 x 3’ with 1 minute interval

 4) LEGAL TARGETS

 In kick jitsu it is allowed to strike with control all parts of the body except the groin, throat, eyes, back of the neck and spine with punches, knee ( only to the body ) and kicks.
 All techniques passing beyond the target will be considered «without control».
 It is okay to hit or grab when you have been seized.
 It is not allowed to strike the opponent when either of the two combatants is on the ground.
+An athlete is considered down if he places one hand or a knee on the ground

 5) THROWS